Advertising Standards Council of India: Members of ASCI

 ASCI’s team consists of the Board of Governors, the Consumer Complaints Council (CCC) and its Secretariat.
-ASCI has 16 members in its Board of Governors, four each representing the key sectors such as Advertisers, advertising agencies, media and allied professions such as market research, consulting, business education etc. The CCC currently has about 28 members: 6 are from within the industry and 8 are from the civil society like well-known doctors, lawyers, journalists, academicians, consumer activists, etc. The CCC’s decision on complaint against any advertisement is final.
+ASCI has 16 members in its Board of Governors, four each representing the key sectors such as Advertisers, advertising agencies, media and allied professions such as market research, consulting, business education etc. The CCC currently has about 28 members: 6 are from within the industry and 8 are from the civil society like well-known doctors, lawyers, journalists, academics, consumer activists, etc. The CCC’s decision on complaint against any advertisement is final.
 ASCI also has its own independent Secretariat of 5 members which is headed by the Secretary General.

 There is no other non-governmental body in India that regulates the advertising content that is released in India.
 If an ad that is released in India seems objectionable, a person can write to ASCI with their complaint.
 This complaint will be deliberated on by the CCC after providing due process to the advertiser to defend the ad against the complaint, and depending on whether the ad is in alignment with the ASCI code and law of the land, the complaint is upheld or not upheld and if upheld then the ad is voluntarily either withdrawn or modified.

 In 2007, the Government of India amended the Cable TV Network Rules’ Advertising Code by which ads that violate ASCI code cannot be permitted on TV.